petersuhm/petersuhm.com/content/php-package-development-like-a-boss.md

 ### Publishing on Packagist {#publishing-on-packagist}

 Publishing a package on Packagist is super easy.
 Basically, all you have to do is to have the `composer.json` file present in your package's root directory (which we already have) and to put your package in a version control repository (like [Github](https://github.com/) or [BitBucket](https://bitbucket.org/)).
 When this is done, you can submit it on Packagist.
-I will not go trough the details here, but your can read more on their [website](https://packagist.org/about).
+I will not go through the details here, but your can read more on their [website](https://packagist.org/about).

 ## Wrapping it up {#wrapping-it-up}